 Biodiversity Conservation

-Since the Government of Malawi partnered with African Parks in 2015, Nkhotakota has been transformed, as elephant and other wildlife species have been translocated to repopulate the reserve, restoring hope not only for tourism, but ensuring the integrity of the park as an important wildlife habitat.
-Well managed, it has the potential to become an important area for elephant conservation in Malawi.
+Over the past decade, elephant and other wildlife species have been translocated to repopulate the reserve, restoring the integrity of the park as an important wildlife habitat.

 Species Restorations